 In April my best friend took me away for a friend-moon to Glastonbury and it was exactly the tonic I needed.

 Because in May I found out I was pregnant!
 Even though as I write this I sit cradling my huge 9-month bump – I still can’t believe after the years of trying this has happened for us.
 We are so lucky.

 Summer came and with it BBQs, pool days and counting down the days until I neared the end of the first trimester.

-bad I am at making friends.
+I also thought a lot about friendship and how bad I am at making friends.